 And this attitude towards defeat is a fundamental building block in the winning mentality of many top riders and top athletes in general.
-Turning the negative into something positive and analyze the experience, is important to improve your riding, Isabell says.
+Turning the negative into something positive and analyzing the experience, is important to improve your riding, Isabell says.

-Remember to Stay Critical
+Remember to stay critical

 “Why is the horse not in the condition or shape, that I would like it to be in?
 It is my job to figure it out.
 I owe that to my horse.“

-Preparation is the Key to Confidence
+Preparation is the key to confidence

 So when mistakes happen, and yes, they happen to Isabell too, she says, you can assure yourself that you did everything in your power to do your best.
 You have to stay humble, Isabell says, and continues: